 The thing to keep in mind is that when a problem is named for what it is, the solution is easier to access, and the first thing we'll learn about that problem is that we're not alone.

-During heavy retrograde periods like the one we're in, slowing down and cultivating a detached awareness can be more helpful than bulldozing through an issue or conversely burying our heads in the sand.
-The goal is to observe while reserving judgment.
+During heavy retrograde periods like the one we're in, slowing down and cultivating a detached awareness is often more productive than bulldozing through issues or conversely burying our heads in the sand.
+The goal is to observe and take stock while reserving judgment.
 (Notice I used the word goal.)

 May you be free of suffering and all the causes of suffering.

 This blog is unpaid and ad free.
-Your shares and likes mean the world, but if you would like to support my work in a more substantial way you can donate anytime with Paypal.
+Your readership means the world, but if you would like to support my work in a more substantial way you can donate anytime with Paypal.